Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Surprisingly light for the capacity.

-- Very steep price tag.
+- It’s a very steep price tag.

 Before moving on to the types and features of RV batteries, let’s revise what deep-cycle batteries are.

-Deep-cycle batteries are batteries designed to be deeply discharged regularly.
-In other words, they allow you to use most of their capacity in contrast with starting or cranking automotive batteries that are designed to deliver a small part of their capacity for cranking vehicle engines.
+In other words, they allow you to use most of their capacity in contrast with starting or cranking automotive batteries designed to deliver a small part of their capacity for cranking vehicle engines.

-Deep-cycle batteries, like any battery, have an anode (a negative element) and a cathode (a positive element).
-In addition, all batteries have some sort of electrolyte, a substance that allows energy to flow between the positive and negative elements.
+In addition, all batteries have some electrolyte, which allows energy to flow between the positive and negative elements.

 Deep-cycle RV batteries can be classified into four types: